tjackson1317/miniproject1/Vi and Linux Commands..md

       -**i(interactive)** In this options

  ## pwd
- Pwd stands for Print Working Directory.
+ Pwd stands for print working directory.
 Starting from the root, it prints the full path of the current working directory.
 The command has two flags:

 Pwd -L prints the symbolic path.
 Pwd -P prints the actual path (avoiding symlinks).